3liz/qgis-atlasprint/atlasprint/README.md

 ### Description

-This plugin adds a new service to QGIS 3 Server `ATLAS` which allows to export a print layout with an atlas configured, but passing an expression parameter to choose which feature is the current atlas feature.
+This plugin adds a new service to QGIS 3 Server `ATLAS` which allows to export a report or print layout with an atlas configured (by passing an expression parameter to choose which feature is the current atlas feature).

 ![Logo of the plugin](icon.png)

 ### Versions

 **Be careful**, if you use relation in your project and you use them in your layout, you should use 1.2.4 with QGIS < 3.10.1.
 A bug has been fixed in 3.10.2 about relation in a layout.
 Otherwise, you can use version 3 of the plugin.

 ### API